Forensic Schedule Analysis Training Programme

 A Forensic Schedule Analysis will determine the root cause of project delays and its effect on the suggested schedule by using an established schedule analysis technique appropriate for the particular project under analysis.
 Forensic schedule analysis determines how specific events impact a project schedule.

-This training will enable you and your employees working as Planning Engineers, Contract Managers, Planners, Quantity Surveyors, Civil Engineers, Contract Administrators, Commercial Managers with a brief overview and skills to quantify delay, determine causation, and assess responsibility and financial consequences for delay.
+The Forensic Schedule Analysis training will provide you and your employees working as Planning Engineers, Contract Managers, Planners, Quantity Surveyors, Civil Engineers, Contract Administrators, Commercial Managers with a brief overview and the necessary skills to quantify delay, determine causation, and assess responsibility and financial consequences for any delay.

-This course is primarily intended for intermediate and advanced level professionals, but not limited to, the following types of projects (Civil Engineering, Oil and Gas, Petrochemical, Infrastructure, Power Plants, Nuclear, Buildings and Pipeline Projects) in the Engineering, Procurement and Construction Sectors.
+The Forensic Schedule Analysis training course is primarily intended but not limited to, intermediate and advanced level professionals, working on the following types of projects (Civil Engineering, Oil and Gas, Petrochemical, Infrastructure, Power Plants, Nuclear, Buildings and Pipeline Projects) within the Engineering, Procurement and Construction Sectors.

-You will be advised about the potential risks of proceeding with a project, should a forensic schedule analyst be required to take short cuts or rely upon the work of others to stay within a very tight budget.
-So, training your employees to carry forensic schedule analysis which is is required either during project execution or during a dispute proceedings would be very valuable.
+You will be advised about the potential risks of proceeding with a project, should a forensic schedule analyst be required, so that you can take shortcuts or rely upon the work of others to stay within your very tight budget.
+So, training your employees to carry forensic schedule analysis which is required either during project execution or during a dispute proceeding, would be a very valuable commodity.

 Why do you need to follow this programme at CCM?

-This programme will be delivered by an expert who is highly experienced in forensic schedule analysis over 30 years.
+The Forensic Schedule Analysis training will be delivered by an expert who is highly experienced in forensic schedule analysis.
 He has been involved as an experienced lecturer and trainer in a number of programmes.
 The programme will be delivered in an interactive and practical format.
-The courses will include practical examples and case studies.
-Hence the course content reflects the practical aspects and challenges faced by the professionals and the industry.
+The courses will include practical examples and case studies, hence the course content reflects the practical aspects and challenges faced by the professionals and the industry.

 Benefits of the Training

-- Maximise the revenue and recover potential losses.
+- Maximise the revenue and prevent and recover potential losses.